Yuxin916/HARL/README.md

 ### Training on Existing Environments

-To train an algorithm on a provided environment, users can modify yaml configuration files of the corresponding algorithm and environment under `harl/configs/algos_cfgs` and `harl/configs/envs_cfgs` as they wish, go to `examples` folder, and then start training with a one-liner `python train.py --algo <ALGO> --env <ENV> --exp_name <EXPERIMENT NAME>` or `python train.py --load_config <CONFIG FILE PATH>`, where the latter is mostly used when reproducing an experiment.
+To train an algorithm on a provided environment, users can modify yaml configuration files of the corresponding algorithm and environment under
+`harl/configs/algos_cfgs` and `harl/configs/envs_cfgs` as they wish,
+go to `examples` folder, and then start training with a one-liner `python train.py --algo <ALGO> --env <ENV> --exp_name <EXPERIMENT NAME>` or `python train.py --load_config <CONFIG FILE PATH> --exp_name <EXPERIMENT NAME>`, where the latter is mostly used when reproducing an experiment.
 We provide the **tuned configurations** for algorithms in each environments under `tuned_configs` folder.
-Users can **reproduce our results** by using `python train.py --load_config <TUNED CONFIG PATH>` and change `<TUNED CONFIG PATH>` to the absolute path of the tuned config file on their machine.
+Users can **reproduce our results** by using
+`python train.py --load_config <TUNED CONFIG PATH> --exp_name <EXPERIMENT NAME>`
+and change `<TUNED CONFIG PATH>` to the absolute path of the tuned config file on their machine.

 During training, users receive continuous logging feedback in the terminal.